EricArcher/ebvSim/README.md

 ### Description

 *ebvSim* is a package for simulating SNP data and testing the performance of various genetic diversity metrics.
 The package will simulate replicate data for multiple scenarios.
-It is a wrapper that the coalescent simulator *fastsimcoal2* through the *strataG* package, and then runs a few generations of a forward simulator, *rmetasim*, initialized with allele frequencies from the genotypes output by *fastsimcoal2*.
+It is a wrapper for the coalescent simulator *fastsimcoal2* run through the *strataG* package, which then runs a few generations of a forward simulator, *rmetasim*, initialized with allele frequencies from the genotypes output by *fastsimcoal2*.

 ***